paolosalvatori/zone-redundant-aks-and-storage/README.md

   # Run this command only if the current node count is not equal to two
   if [[ $count -ne $nodeCount ]]; then
-    # Scale the current node pool to three nodes
+    # Scale the current node pool to two nodes
     echo "Scaling the [$userNodePoolName] node pool to $nodeCount nodes..." az aks nodepool scale \
       --cluster-name $aksClusterName \